mgifford/risky-weather/README.md

 ## Important Behaviors & Troubleshooting
 - **URL Params Win:** If the page URL includes `lat`, `lon`, or `city` parameters, the app will use those values (this allows reproducible shared views).
 - **IP Display:** The app always fetches and displays your public IP (via `ipwho.is`) for transparency.
+- **Rate Limits:** The Open-Meteo archive endpoint may return HTTP 429 forIPWho.is)* for transparency.
-- **Rate Limits:** The Open-Meteo archive endpoint may return HTTP 429 for heavy historical requests.
+- **Rate Limits:** The Open-Meteo* archive endpoint may return HTTP 429 for heavy historical requests.
 The UI detects this and shows a friendly, translated message rather than throwing an error.
-- **Reverse Geocoding & CORS:** When served from `file://` or when reverse geocoding is blocked, the app falls back from Open-Meteo geocoding → `ipwho.is` → Nominatim → coordinate label.
+- **Reverse Geocoding & CORS:** When served from `file://` or when reverse geocoding is blocked, the app falls back from Open-Meteo* geocoding → IPWho.is* → Nominatim → coordinate label.
 - **Language:** Toggle language using the header button.
 Language choice is persisted and included in shared URLs.

 ---